Las Vegas Aviators: Las Vegas Aviators (2019–present)

 Following the conclusion of the 2018 season, Las Vegas signed a two-year PDC with the then Oakland Athletics that ran through 2020.
 In addition to having a new major league affiliate in 2019 and playing in a new ballpark, the team also changed its name to the Las Vegas Aviators.
 The name is in reference to aviation pioneer Howard Hughes.
 The team's new logo depicts a pilot wearing a flight helmet and utilizes their new color scheme of navy blue, orange, tangerine, gold, yellow, and gray.
 Their first home game at Las Vegas Ballpark was a 10–2 win against the Sacramento River Cats on April 9 before a sellout crowd of 11,036.
 Las Vegas secured the win with a five-run second inning in which Skye Bolt scored the winning run when he came home on a fielding error.
 Aviators pitchers Chris Bassitt and Daniel Mengden combined to strikeout 14 Sacramento batters.

 The start of the 2020 season was postponed due to the COVID-19 pandemic before ultimately being cancelled on June 30.

 With the 2021 Major League Baseball restructuring of Minor League Baseball, the Aviators were organized into the Triple-A West.
 Las Vegas ended the season in third place in the Western Division with a 62–58 record.
 No playoffs were held to determine a league champion; instead, the team with the best regular-season record was declared the winner.
 However, 10 games that had been postponed from the start of the season were reinserted into the schedule as a postseason tournament called the Triple-A Final Stretch in which all 30 Triple-A clubs competed for the highest winning percentage.
 Las Vegas finished the tournament tied for 13th place with a 3–3 record.

 In 2022, the Triple-A West became known as the Pacific Coast League, the name historically used by the regional circuit prior to the 2021 reorganization.

 In 2024, ownership of the team and stadium transferred to Seaport Entertainment Group, a spin-off from Howard Hughes Holdings.

 The Aviators qualified for the 2025 postseason with a first-half title win.
 They defeated the Tacoma Rainiers, 2–0, to win the PCL championship.
 In the Triple-A National Championship Game versus the International League champion Jacksonville Jumbo Shrimp, Las Vegas was defeated, 8–7.

+Las Vegas won the 2026 first-half title with a 44–29 record.
+Overall, they finished second in the league at 87–61.
+They were defeated by the second-half champion Oklahoma City Comets, 2–1, in a best-of-three series for the PCL championship.